t2yijaeho/T2-RAQ/MSP T2 QnA.md

 ## Q43.
 Terraform Plan

-* If the `Plan` phase is practiced manually in a single user environment, it will be difficult to find any meaning, but
+* If the `Plan` phase is applied manually in a single user environment, it will be difficult to find any meaning, but
 * Useful steps from a workflow perspective when applying automation processes through GitOps in a multi-user environment

 [Running Terraform in Automation](https://developer.hashicorp.com/terraform/tutorials/automation/automate-terraform)